Let's take a look at the PMM interview types, the interview process, and what you can expect.

 These are typically the types of questions you will see in any marketing interview, and include questions like:

+If you’re looking for even more product marketing interview questions, check out this list of 50 interview questions from a former product marketing lead at Uber.
 As a general rule of thumb, it's good to have some answers to these questions in your back pocket for every marketing interview you have.

 These interviews focus more on your past skills and experiences, and how they might make you a fit for the role.The logic here is that your behavior in the past reflects and predicts how you will behave in the future.
 Furthermore, these questions also give the interviewer a chance to know you and your personality better.
 You're going to be spending a lot of time together, and they want to make sure that you are someone that is going to work well with others on the team.